Patrick Ramsay: Early life

 The Honourable Patrick William Maule Ramsay was born on 20 September 1879.
 He was the second son of John Ramsay, 13th Earl of Dalhousie and the former Lady Ida Louisa Bennet.
 Among his siblings was older brother Arthur Ramsay, 14th Earl of Dalhousie (who married Lady Mary Heathcote-Drummond, a daughter of the 1st Earl of Ancaster), and younger brothers Sir Alexander Ramsay (who married Princess Patricia of Connaught, a granddaughter of Queen Victoria), Charles Ramsay, and Lt.
 Ronald Ramsay.

 His paternal grandparents were Admiral George Ramsay, 12th Earl of Dalhousie, and the former Sarah Frances Robertson.
 His maternal grandparents were Charles Bennet, 6th Earl of Tankerville and Olivia Bennet, Countess of Tankerville (eldest daughter of George Montagu, 6th Duke of Manchester).

 He was educated at Winchester College and University College, Oxford.

 Career

-He entered the Diplomatic Service as an attaché in 1904 and served in Constantinople, Peking, Paris and St Petersburg before being posted to Stockholm in 1919.
+He entered the Diplomatic Service as an attaché in 1904, was promoted to Third Secretary in 1906, Second Secretary in 1911, and First Secretary in 1918.
+He served in Constantinople, Peking, Paris and St Petersburg before being posted to Stockholm in 1919.
 While at Stockholm he was promoted to Counsellor of Embassy and acted as chargé d'affaires several times during the absence of the minister, Sir Colville Barclay.

 Ramsay was moved to a similar post at Rio de Janeiro in 1925 and to Madrid in 1927.
 He served as Minister in Athens from 1929 to 1933, Minister and Consul General in Budapest from 1933 to 1935, and Minister in Copenhagen from 1935 to 1939.
 Upon his retirement in 1939, he was succeeded as Minister in Denmark by Charles Howard Smith, the Assistant Under-Secretary for Foreign Affairs.